 Muretto di Alassio

-At the corner of via Dante and via Cavour, Caffè Roma has been a symbol of the tourist Alassio since the 1930s.
-It was the then owner of the café, at the beginning of the fifties, who thought of placing ceramic tiles on the wall of the gardens of Piazza Libertà with the names of the famous people who frequented the place.
-Thus was born the famous wall, on which there are autographs of personalities of art, culture and entertainment.
+It was the owner of coffee, at the beginning of the fifties, who thought of placing on the wall of the gardens of Piazza Libertà of the ceramic tiles with the names of the famous people who attended the restaurant.
+Thus was born the famous Muretto, on which you can see autographs of art, culture and entertainment characters.

 The first tile of the wall was placed in 1951 by the American writer Ernest Hemingway.
 Those of the musical group of the Quartetto Cetra followed and then many others.
 Today there are about 500 tiles with the signatures of famous people.